 Reputable DIY tax prep platforms have extensive help resources and, in many cases, tax experts readily available to chat with filers.
 But they aren’t always equipped to deliver granular, situation-specific advice on demand, particularly for filers with novel or extremely complex tax situations.
 The heads-up prompts or suggestions that appear within prep suites don’t always fully capture the nuance of a particular issue, and even if the answers are in the knowledge base, they don’t always jump out for filers without the luxury of time.

-In some cases, professional preparers are better able to quickly and efficiently deliver expert advice specific to your situation – say, the most tax-efficient way to depreciate business equipment or the exact amount of additional withholding to request to avoid paying estimated taxes next year.
+In some cases, professional preparers are better able to quickly and efficiently deliver expert advice specific to your situation – say, the most tax-efficient way to depreciate business equipment, how much you can actually contribute to an IRA, or the exact amount of additional withholding to request to avoid paying estimated taxes on self-employment income next year.

 3. A Steady Hand at the Till